-- (2) A person who is guilty of an offence under this section shall be liable on summary conviction to a fine not exceeding £500 or to imprisonment for a term not exceeding 6 months or to both. - 8.-(1) Where a member of the Garda Síochána finds a person in Failure to comply a public place and suspects, with reasonable cause, that such personwith direction of member of Garda Síochána.
+- (2) A person who is guilty of an offence under this section shall be liable on summary conviction to a fine not exceeding £500 or to imprisonment for a term not exceeding 3 months or to both. - 8.-(1) Where a member of the Garda Síochána finds a person in Failure to comply a public place and suspects, with reasonable cause, that such personwith direction of member of Garda Síochána.

-- (a) is or has been acting in a manner contrary to the provisions of section 4, 5 or 6, or - (b) without lawful authority or reasonable excuse, is acting in a manner which consists of loitering in a public place in circumstances, which may include the company of other persons, that give rise to a reasonable apprehension for the safety of persons or the safety of property or for the maintenance of the public peace, - 30 the member may direct the person so suspected to do either or both of the following, that is to say: - (i) desist from acting in such a manner, and
+- (a) is or has been acting in a manner contrary to the provisions 35 of section 4, 5, 6 or 7, or - (b) without lawful authority or reasonable excuse, is acting in a manner which consists of loitering in a public place in circumstances, which may include the company of other persons, that give rise to a reasonable apprehension for the safety of persons or the safety of property or for the maintenance of the public peace, the member may direct the person so suspected to do either or both of the following, that is to say:

-- (ii) leave immediately the vicinity of the place concerned in a peaceable or orderly manner. - (2) It shall be an offence for any person, without lawful authority or reasonable excuse, to fail to comply with a direction given by a member of the Garda Síochána under this section. - (3) A person who is guilty of an offence under this section shall be liable on summary conviction to a fine not exceeding £500 or to 40 imprisonment for a term not exceeding 6 months or to both. - 9.-Any person who shall in any manner wilfully prevent or inter- Wilful obstruction. rupt the free passage of any person or vehicle in any public place shall be liable on summary conviction to a fine not exceeding £200.
+- (i) desist from acting in such a manner, and - (ii) leave immediately the vicinity of the place concerned in a peaceable or orderly manner.

+(2) It shall be an offence for any person, without lawful authority or reasonable excuse, to fail to comply with a direction given by a member of the Garda Síochána under this section.

+(3) A person who is guilty of an offence under this section shall be liable on summary conviction to a fine not exceeding £500 or to 10 imprisonment for a term not exceeding 6 months or to both.

+Wilful obstruction.

+9.-Any person who, without lawful authority or reasonable excuse, wilfully prevents or interrupts the free passage of any person or vehicle in any public place shall be liable on summary conviction to a fine not exceeding £200.

-Increase of penalty for common assault, etc.
+Increase of penalty for common assault,

-- 10.-The Criminal Justice Act, 1951, is hereby amended by the substitution for subsection (2) of section 11 of the following: - "(2) A person convicted of common assault or battery shall be liable to a fine not exceeding £1,000 or, at the discretion of the Court, imprisonment for a term not exceeding twelve months or to both such fine and imprisonment.".
+- 10.-The Criminal Justice Act, 1951, is hereby amended by the substitution for subsection (2) of section 11 of the following: - "(2) A person convicted of common assault or battery shall be liable to a fine not exceeding £1,000 or, at the discretion of the Court, imprisonment for a term not exceeding twelve months 20 or to both such fine and imprisonment.".